Graduate Academic Policies

 Grade Appeal Process

 The grade appeal process provides a student with an opportunity to question or dispute a final course grade.
 The student should first discuss the matter with the professor, who determines if a grade change is warranted.
 If the matter is not resolved, the student may file a grade appeal with the appropriate academic dean or director of the school or department.
 The grade appeal period commences upon publication of semester final grades and concludes on the designated date at the beginning of the following semester.
-The dates are published in the academic calendar which can be found on the College’s website at academic-calendar-and-resources.
+The dates are published in the Academic Calendar.

 At their discretion, a faculty member may submit a grade change request for one of the following reasons: